amrithamanikandan74/pdf-extractor/README.md

 docker compose up -d --build
 ```

-This starts three containers: the database, the backend API, and the frontend — all in one command.
+This starts four containers — database, Elasticsearch, backend API, and frontend — all in one command, from the project root.

 ### 4. Open the app